 Michael Johnson says the original Ghost Flies belonged to Neil Freeman, an antique tackle dealer from the UK.
 Freeman had no idea what they were, and was trying to find out more about them, but probably knew they were special, as he was reluctant to sell.
 Michael was able to work with both flies for a period of two weeks.
 He took a number of photographs, and tied a copy of each fly, before returning the originals.
 Michael’s copies were very exact, but it is easy to tell the originals apart from the copies, because the originals have a shank tip that is bent upward, where the gut loop is secured.

 In 2005 Charles Chute had these flies in his posession for about a week, and studied them with a loop and a bodkin.
 He established the pattern descriptions that we all enjoyed on McLain’s website for so long.
-Michael Johnson agrees with these descriptions, but says there also was blue Swan in the wing of the first Ghost Fly, well hidden underneath the slips og Bustard.
-I have taken the liberty to add blue Swan to the pattern descriptions that follow this article.
+Michael Johnson agrees with these descriptions, but says the grey mottled Turkey in the wing of the first Ghost Fly, well hidden underneath the slips og Bustard, was dyed a very light blue.
+I have taken the liberty to correct this in the pattern descriptions that follow this article.

 So are these Blacker flies?